samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

-* `coDNS.solve` This function, which can only be called inside of `processQuery`, requests a DNS record from another DNS server, and returns once the data is available (or if the DNS server does not respond, or if it gives us a reply, but without a record we can use).
+* `coDNS.solve` This function, which can only be called inside of `processQuery`, requests a DNS record from another DNS server, and returns once the data is available (or if the DNS server does not respond, or if it gives us a reply that we did not get a record).
+  This function is described in more detail in the following section.

+# coDNS.solve

-  This function is given a table with three members: `name`, which is the DNS name in human format like `example.com.` (the final dot is mandatory); `type`, which can be `A` (IPv4) or `ip6` (IPv6), and `upstreamIp4`, which is the IP connect to; this is a string in IPv4 dotted decimal format, like `10.1.2.3` or `9.9.9.9`.
+This function is given a table with three members:

+* `name`, which is the DNS name in human format like `example.com.` The final dot is mandatory
+* `type`, which can be `A` (IPv4) or `ip6` (IPv6)
+* `upstreamIp4`, which is the IP connect to; this is a string in IPv4 dotted decimal format, like `10.1.2.3` or `9.9.9.9`.
 If `upstreamIp4` is not present, coLunacyDNS looks for a global variable called `upstreamIp4` to see if a default value is available.

+It outputs a table with a number of possible elements:

+* `error`: If this is in the return table, an error happened which makes it not possible to have `coDNS.solve` run.
+Errors include giving `coDNS.solve` a bad query for its DNS name; not giving `coDNS.solve` a table when calling it; not having the element `type` in the table given to `coDNS.solve`; etc.  Once an error is returned, it is not possible to run `coDNS.solve` again in the current thread; if one calls `coDNS.solve` a second time after getting an error, the thread will be terminated and the client will not receive a DNS reply.
+* `status`: If we got an IPv4 address from the upstream server, this returns the number 1.
+If we got an IPv6 address from the upstream server, this returns the number 28 (the DNS number for an IPv6 reply).
+  Otherwise, this returns the number 0.
+* `answer`: This is the answer we got from the upstream DNS server.
+  If the answer is an IPv4 IP, the answer is a string with a standard dotted decimal IP in it, such as `10.4.5.6`.
+If the answer is an IPv6 IP, the answer is a string with the IPv6 IP in it, in the form `XXXX-XXXX-XXXX-XXXX XXXX-XXXX-XXXX-XXXX`, where each X is a hexadecimal digit, such as `2001-0db8-4d61-7261 444e-5300-0000-0001` All 32 hexadecimal digits that comprise an IPv6 address will be present in the reply string.

 Since this function allows other Lua threads to run while it awaits a DNS reply, global variables may change in value while the DNS record is being fetched.

 # processQuery